Follow us on

 • Gloves: Hockey Gloves

-• Helmet: Required, with cage or visor
+• Helmet: Required with cage or visor

 • Goalies: Must wear full protective gear (helmet, chest protector, glove, blocker, goalie pants, leg pads, cup)

-Recommended Protective Gear:
+Recommended Gear:

 • Shin guards